ilkkamtk/hybridisovellukset/Week5/01-rn-start.md

 1. Use the [expo](https://docs.expo.dev/get-started/create-a-new-app/) to generate an app skeleton
    - create a folder for your React Native projects
    - use Git Bash or terminal to go to this folder `cd foldername/otherfoldername/etc...`
-   - `npx create-expo-app --template`
+   - `npx create-expo-app@latest --template`
      - choose 'Blank (TypeScript)' template
      - if this fails on Windows due to missing interactive mode, use power shell instead of Git Bash
-   - or without "wizard": `npx create-expo-app my-expo-app --template expo-template-blank-typescript`
+   - or without "wizard": `npx create-expo-app@latest my-expo-app-name --template expo-template-blank-typescript`
 1. [Configure ESlint and Prettier](https://docs.expo.dev/guides/using-eslint/) for your project:

-   - `cd my-expo-app` & `npm install --save-dev eslint prettier eslint-plugin-prettier eslint-config-prettier eslint-config-universe typescript-eslint`
+   - `cd my-expo-app-name` & `npx expo lint`
-   - Create new file `.prettierrc` and add this content:
+   - Install prettier `npx expo install prettier eslint-config-prettier -- --save-dev` and create new file `.prettierrc` and add this content:

      ```json
      {